 If you have a medium or large size booth, make sure you have exhibit staff to manage all the important areas of your booth.
 For example, there should be an adequate amount of people to manage your demonstrations, presentations, product sampling, meetings, and booth reception.

-So now that you know what not to do when designing and setting up trade show booth stands, you can incorporate these suggestion in your overall plan and get ready to achieve your marketing goals successfully at your next international trade show.
+So now that you know what not to do when designing and setting up trade show booth stands, you can incorporate these suggestions into your overall plan and get ready to achieve your marketing goals successfully at your next international trade show.

-About Expo Exhibition Stands:-Expo Exhibition Stands is an established player in the exhibition stand industry with strong presence in 7 major European countries
+Expo Exhibition Stands is an established player in the exhibition stand industry with a strong presence in 7 major European countries.